 The current study, by J. Robert Baum and colleagues, examined one of these specific forms of intelligence, practical intelligence (PI), and its impact on the success of entrepreneurs.
-The authors focused on entrepreneurial success primarily because of the impact that entrepreneurs can have on business growth and job creation, qualities that are particularly important in light of current economic conditions.
+The authors focused on entrepreneurial success primarily because of the impact that entrepreneurs can have on business growth and job creation, qualities that are particularly relevant today.
 PI emphasizes the application of knowledge to novel problems or situations.
-In this sense, PI, although it is a distinct construct, can be roughly equated to common sense.
+In this sense, although PI is a distinct psychological concept, it can be roughly equated to common sense.

-The authors proposed a model in which the positive relationship between PI and industry experience, and PI and venture experience, are enhanced by two modes of learning: concrete experience and active experimentation.
+The authors proposed a model in which the relationship between PI and industry experience, and PI and venture experience, are enhanced by two modes of learning: concrete experience and active experimentation.
 That is, direct experience in the field the entrepreneur is operating in facilitates their ability to be a successful entrepreneur, primarily by developing successful (strong growth) ventures.
 The authors also found that adding growth goals to their model increased its ability to predict venture growth; indeed, the interaction between goals and PI was more effective at predicting venture growth than either goals or PI alone.

 The findings of this study may be useful to educators, financial backers of entrepreneurs, and entrepreneurs themselves.
 By emphasizing hands-on, practical experiences in the training and development of entrepreneurs, future entrepreneurial success may be enhanced.
 As noted earlier, entrepreneurs are important for a number of reasons, not the least of which is their ability to be dynamic forces for change in industry, and their related ability to contribute to job creation.

 Baum, J. R., Bird, B. J., & Singh, S. (2011).
 The practical intelligence of entrepreneurs: Antecedents and a link with new venture growth.
 Personnel Psychology, 64, 397-425.

 Image credit: istockphoto/fizkes